AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 So as you see, there is no need to think of memory management so often.
 [AsyncNinja](http://async.ninja/) encapsulates 99% of this complexity.
 This must help you to reduce an amount of boilerplate code.
 Just conform your active object to `ExecutionContext` and use futures safely.

+### Summary: Refactoring 2.2 - Futures and ExecutionContext

 **Pros**